GSA/jobs_api/README.md

 ### API Versioning

 We support API versioning with JSON format.
-The current version is v2.
+The current/default version is v3.
 You can specify a specific JSON API version like this:

-    curl -H 'Accept: application/vnd.usagov.position_openings.v2' http://localhost:3000/search.json?query=jobs
+    curl -H 'Accept: application/vnd.usagov.position_openings.v3' http://localhost:3000/search.json?query=jobs

 ### Tests

-These require an [ElasticSearch](http://www.elasticsearch.org/) server to be running.
+These require an [Elasticsearch](http://www.elasticsearch.org/) server to be running.

     bundle exec rake spec